tensorflow/community/rfcs/20200505-transactional-fs.md

 - Opaque pointers stay as is, thus no changes is needed in structures.
 Then each filesystem attach tokens to their own internal structures pointed by `void*`.
 - Structures are extended to keep a pointer `TransactionToken` structure.

 Second method is more explicit but constrains all filesystems to use same token type, which is most likely not useful for any filesystem other than the one created it.
 Thus first solution may allow for more complicated data structures and flexibility to filesystems.
-Similar to `Env` class, FilesystemOps signatures need to be `TransactionToken` pointers
+Similar to `Env` class, FilesystemOps signatures need to be expanded with `TransactionToken` pointers.

+Also in order to help debug transaction related issues, an optional `DecodeTransactionToken` function is proposed.
+Filesystem plugins can optionally implement this function to decode TransactionToken to human readable format for printing debug log messages.

 ```cpp
 // Operations on a TF_Filesystem